schematics/schematics/README.md

 5. Input / Output Shaping

-Schematics also allows for object hierarchy's to be mapped into dictionaries Too.
-This is useful primarily to those who use schematics to instantiate Classes Representing their data instead of just filtering dictionaries through the class's static methods.
+Schematics also allows for object hierarchies to be mapped into dictionaries too.
+This is useful primarily to those who use schematics to instantiate classes representing their data instead of just filtering dictionaries through the class's static methods.